SoftwareAG/c8y-docs/src/render/guides/users-guide/enterprise-edition/managing-tenants.html.md

 Cumulocity offers two billing modes:

-* **Subscription-based billing**: Charges a constant price when a tenant is subscribed to a microservice
+* **Subscription-based billing**: Charges a constant price when a tenant is subscribed to a microservice while resource usage is assigned to the owner

 * **Resource-based billing**: Exposes the number of resources used by a microservice to calculate billing